MV Cotentin: Return to Brittany Ferries

 On 13 November 2021 Rosslare EuroPort reported the vessel had entered service on the Rosslare to Le Havre route.

 In December 2022, Brittany Ferries announced that from March 1, 2023, Cotentin will start taking passengers onboard, excluding foot passengers and cyclists, to finally allow passengers to use the Portsmouth to Le Havre route, which has been closed to passengers since 2020.
 Cotentin will also take passengers on the Rosslare to Le Havre route, which was previously freight only.

+In June 2026, Brittany Ferries announced the Barfleur and Cotentin would be sold when the Portsmouth to Le Havre and Poole to Cherbourg routes ceased in September 2026.